All you need is TWO ingredients to make this easy Chocolate Fudge Recipe!

-All you need to do to put this fudge together is cook the milk chocolate with the condensed milk in a saucepan for around 8 – 10 minutes, making sure you stir it regularly.
+Then, all you need to do is cook the milk chocolate with the condensed milk in a saucepan for around 8 – 10 minutes, making sure you stir it regularly.
 Alternatively if you have a Thermomix, you can let it do all the work!

 Feel free to experiment with all kinds of fillings in this fudge, I’d love to hear what your favourites are!

 - Line a 20cm square cake tin with baking paper – it’s important to make sure that you leave plenty of paper hanging over the sides to help you remove the chocolate fudge once it has set.

 - Pour the condensed milk into a medium saucepan over low heat and add the milk chocolate – which has been broken into squares.

 - Stir regularly until the chocolate has melted and the ingredients have combined – around 8 – 10 minutes.